valerie-makes/use-dom-id/README.md

 ## Usage

-Outputs below are given for a server-rendering environment.
+Outputs below are accurate for a server-rendering environment.
+The prefix `id-client` is used during client-side rendering to avoid collisions, except during hydration, in which IDs provided by the server are preserved.

 ### `useDomId<E extends Element>()`